Skills Softball College Recruiters are Looking for in 2023

 Catchers

-Although catchers don’t always get the spotlight, they are the key component to a successful team.
+Although catchers don’t always get the spotlight, they are a key component to a successful team.
 When preparing for college, you won’t necessarily need a showy performance, but excellent receiving, blocking, and coverage of the plate will be the keys to attracting the attention of a recruiter.
 You also want to show off your ability to throw from your feet or your knees and compete against your own pop times.
-If you show room for improvement, with camp, All-State, All-American, and/or All-Region experience, you’ll improve your chances to find a place at a college-level team.
+If you show room for improvement, with camp, All-State, All-American, and/or All-Region experience, you’ll improve your chances to find a place on a collegiate-level team.

 If you think you need to improve your softball pitching skills, consider summer sports camp.
 We give you the feedback and support you need to become a strong competitor.